 outgoing-interface: <ip address> Interface to use to connect to the network.
-This interface is used to send queries to authoritative servers and receive their outgoing-range: <number>
+This interface is used to send queries to authoritative servers and receive their interfaces.
+Can be given multiple times to work on several can specify the same interfaces in interface: and outgoinginterface: lines, the interfaces are then used for both purposes.

-inter-

-faces.
-Can be given multiple times to work on several

-can

-specify the same interfaces in interface: and outgoing-

-inter-

-face: lines, the interfaces are then used for both

-purposes.